BCB Ph.D. Admissions

 The PhD in Bioinformatics and Computational Biology admits students on a competitive basis.
 Preference is given to applicants with strong credentials and appropriate undergraduate and/or professional preparation.
 You are welcome to contact individual faculty members prior to applying for admission, but all applicants will generally be considered by the Admissions Committee in two cycles.
 Applications for Fall semester must be received by January 1 and are considered in January with offers made by the first week of February.
 Applications for Spring semester must be received by September 1, and are considered in September, with offers made by mid-October.
 Applications received outside the normal application window may be considered once on-time applicants have been reviewed and decisioned, if there is a space available in the program.
 Review of late applications is not guaranteed.

-Evidence of scholarly and creative activity, including publication list; awards; results in national or international contests related to information technology, and the like.
+- Evidence of scholarly and creative activity, including publication list; awards; results in national or international contests related to information technology, and the like.
+This can be included in a resume or curriculum vitae

 *Please note: a waiver of the GRE requirement does not constitute an offer of admission into the program.